imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 We started going to the office together as well, where she would pick me up from "my pickup point".
 During the ride, we talked with each other -- from casual topics to a more personal ones.
 I got to know her as a person instead of just a colleague.
 We discovered each other's vulnerable selves.
 My mind began to question, "Is this the one?"

 However, my paranoid self said, "Hahahaha.
-No. She is just like _that_ woman".
+No. She is just like _that_ woman, why did you even think about it?".

 So, yes.
 My paranoid self won again.
 Shortly after I graduated, I went to a conference called [ICoDSE 2016](https://eventegg.com/icodse-2016/).
 There were a lot of my friends who got into that conference as well, hence it was a great time.
 We went to souvenir shops, where I bought a pair of sandals as a gift for Hawa.
 Until this day, I didn't know why I had that idea.